brettmillerb/Pester-Wiki/Mock.md

 rule are Mocks with no filters.
 They will always be evaluated last since they will act as a "catch all" mock.

 Mocks can be marked Verifiable.
-If so, the Assert-VerifiableMocks can be used to check if all Verifiable mocks were actually called.
-If any verifiable mock is not called, Assert-VerifiableMocks will throw an exception and indicate all mocks not called.
+If so, the `Assert-VerifiableMocks` command can be used to check if all Verifiable mocks were actually called.
+If any verifiable mock is not called, `Assert-VerifiableMocks` will throw an exception and indicate all mocks not called.

-If you wish to mock commands that are called from inside a script module, you can do so by using the -ModuleName parameter to the Mock command.
+If you wish to mock commands that are called from inside a script module, you can do so by using the `-ModuleName` parameter to the `Mock` command.
 This injects the mock into the specified module.
 If you do not specify a module name, the mock will be created in the same scope as the test script.
 You may mock the same command multiple times, in different scopes, as needed.